 From mid-2017 a number of written submissions were prepared for the DHAAT, including by RADM Neil Ralph, RADM Mark Campbell, CMDR Max Speedy and CAPT Rob Ray.
 The Tribunal also conducted hearings during which it interviewed many former HFV members in support of the proposal.

 The Tribunal’s report was released in early May of 2018, and goes into great detail regarding the evidence brought before it and its reasons for its recommendations.
 You can read it here.
 Interestingly, it considered the award of a Meritorious Unit Citation, as suggested, would not properly reflect the extraordinary and consistent level of gallantry displayed by the whole of the HFV, and instead recommended the award of the higher Unit Citation for Gallantry.

 Whilst there were many examples of exceptional gallantry and bravery throughout the period RANHFV was deployed, the Unit Citation for Gallantry recognises extraordinary gallantry in service of the collective unit over a period of time.
-Only four UCGs have been approved since their introduction and it is properly regarded as the most prestigious honour that can only be granted after careful and forensic examination of the circumstances of a unit’s service.
+Only four UCGs have been approved since their introduction and it is properly regarded as the most prestigious Unit honour that can only be granted, and then only after careful and forensic examination of the circumstances of that Unit’s service.

 In making its recommendations the Tribunal noted:

 “…that the performance of the RANHFV is a clear example where the unit as a whole, and every member individually, performed so outstandingly through the entire campaign that official recognition of all members of the Unit is warranted.

 In this instance, whilst individual awards for gallantry in action were completely justified, given the mutual interdependence specific to the RANHFV, the Tribunal considered it would be inappropriate if all members were not recognised for their extraordinary gallantry.”